 Founded in 2015, Greenco began with a huge capacity to influence Burundi’s specialty coffee sector, as it oversees 15 washing stations and works with over 41 000 coffee farming families across the northern Ngozi and Kayanza provinces.

 CCS’ history with some of Greenco’s 15 washing stations pre-dates Greenco’s management of them.
 In 2012, when CCS started working in Burundi, Webcor was the owner of these washing stations and became one of our initial partners.
 We learned about their work from the 2012 Prestige Cup (trial-run to Cup of Excellence).
 Robert (CCS’ co-founder) was on the jury and was impressed by the diversity, uniqueness and quality of the lots he evaluated.
 In particular, the washing stations Masha, Nemba, Rubagabaga and Yandaro shone in the competition.

 From the beginning, CCS has been committed to establishing relationships as close to the farmer as was possible.
 In Burundi, this means working at the washing station level.
 Management changes, political realities and the transfer of ownership from Webcor to Greenco proved too challenging for us to continue buying from the four original washing stations, but we have confidence in the new connections with Greenco’s family of washing stations through the leadership of Greenco’s current team, headed by Maxime Acien.

 Use the arrows on the right to browse all Burundi blog posts.

 HIGH RESOLUTION PHOTOGRAPHS FOR DOWNLOAD

-Right click on a photo to download.
+Right click on a photo below and select “Save Image As” to download.
 Please credit Long Miles Coffee Project.